-Britain officially left the EU on 1 February 2020 and the transition period comes to an end on 31 December of this year.
-During this time frame British citizens have had more or less the same rights in Spain and in the rest of the EU as they did before.
+Britain officially left the EU on 1 February 2020 and the transition period ended on 31 December 2020.
+During this time frame British citizens had more or less the same rights in Spain and in the rest of the EU as they did before.

 UK and EU negotiators have until the end of October to agree on a deal, something which has proved more challenging than many had anticipated since the UK voted to leave the European Union on 24 June 2016.

 So, what implications will there be for British people willing to buy property in Spain, and for those who already own a home there?

 In this article, we look at different aspects of being a British property buyer in Spain as a non-EU citizen.

 Whether a deal is agreed or not, British property buyers in Spain should not be concerned.
 Under Spanish property law, all foreign buyers have the same rights, so in this respect any changes following a Brexit deal or no deal will not affect British buyers in Spain.
 Buying taxes and council tax (IBI) will remain unchanged as will the rights of property ownership, stamp duty and VAT (IVA).

 Overall, foreign buyers represented 13,2% of the market in Spain in the first quarter of 2022, compared to 10,8% during 2021.

 It is unlikely that British visitors will need a visa to enter Spain.
 If that becomes the case, it is expected that any visa application would be subject to a visa waiver programme similar to what is offered to US and Canadian citizens (known as the ESTA programme).
 Non-EU visitors to Spain currently are allowed to stay for up to 90 days within 6 months without the need for a visa.
 If you wish to stay for a longer period of time, then you will probably have to apply for a residence visa.
 Spain is keen to continue to attract British property buyers and tourists – some 17 million Brits visit the country every year and around 800,000 own a property here.